Icenium/install-nativescript/README.md

 The `ensureCLI` method checks if you have NativeScript CLI installed globally on your machine.

 - In case it cannot detect it, the method installs it globally using npm.
 You can pass a specific NativeScript CLI version to install.
 In case it is not provided, the method installs the latest official version.
-- In case it detects a version, the method will update it in case you pass a specific minVersion and the current version does not satisfy the requirement.
+- In case it detects a version, the method will update it in case you pass a specific versionRange and the current version does not satisfy the requirement.
 Again, in case a specific version is not provided, the method installs the latest official version.

 Usage:
 ```JavaScript